 The web site Placeopedia is a mashup using Google Maps, connecting cities with their Wikipedia entries.
 In other words, it’s sort of a geographical version of Wikipedia for the planet Earth.
 It’s still in a very early phase and there are lot of contenders, but it could be interesting to watch it grow.

-At most offices today there is a never-ending assault of ambient sounds.
+At many offices today there is a never-ending assault of ambient sounds.
 Annoying cell phone signals, printers screaming in agony, people shouting across the hall, you name it.
-Some depends on the environment (such as heavy traffic outside), some on fellow colleagues (choosing loud nasty phone signals).
+Some depends on the environment (such as heavy traffic outside), some on fellow colleagues (choosing loud nasty phone signals or asking “did you get my email?”).
 How do people cope with it?

 ASP.NET web controls are usually littered in the markup in design time, but sometimes there is a need to dynamically add controls to an ASP.NET web page in runtime.
 Its quite easy to generate a server control from a string.